 In the 1992/93 season, Moore became a regular starter for the Heat and in that same year was named the Designated Hitter in the ABL All-Star team.
 Moore’s great season earned him his spot on the 1993 Australian Intercontinental Cup team.
 As Moore’s form and ABL numbers continued to get stronger, he was given the honour of being part of the 1996 Atlanta Olympics Australian Team.

-After the Olympics, Moore continued his career with the Perth Heat and enjoyed a stint playing in Holland.
+After the Olympics, Moore continued his career with the Perth Heat.
 Moore also represented the Western Heelers in the International Baseball League of Australia.
 Moore is just one of 15 players to have competed in every ABL season from 1989-99.

 “The most fierce, aggressive and intimidating player I ever played with or against, was very well put together man who worked extremely hard on the field and in the weight room.
 Moore controlled a pitching staff like no one else and always lead by example by his words and actions.
 Fearless, the ultimate team guy, that made you walk taller.”
 Jason Hewitt – Baseball WA Hall of Fame Inductee 2021